zouyaoji/vue-cesium/docs/md/en/cesium-viewer.md

-# SmViewer
+# CesiumViewer

-`SmViewer` is a container of Cesium core class and instance.
-It's the root component of other components of vue-supermap-cesium.\
+`CesiumViewer` is a container of Cesium core class and instance.
+It's the root component of other components of vue-cesium.\
 The container is an empty DOM node which used to mount other components or DOM nodes.

 ## Instance Properties